jeremyquinton/arch/README.md

 ## Swing Time.
 Runs on the buybox server.
  ```/usr/bin/php /var/www/html/application.php priceswing:swingtime```
-- use to adjust prices for competitors.
+- use to adjust prices for competitors once we detect them with buybox alerts.
 - TODO : would be nice to have a UI on top of it.
 - TODO : supplier specific logic.

-## Takealot Sales
+## Takealot Sales.
+Runs on the buybox server.
+Seperate php app.
 ```/root/a.sh && /usr/bin/php /var/www/takealot-sales/application.php takealotsales:fetch --period today```
 - Has Takealot sales running which is pulled in from the takealot api.
+- TODO whatever metrics we want to add.

+## Takealot Stock Metrics.
+Runs on the buybox server.
+Part of the sales app.
 - Has Stock metrics store in the stockLevelMetrics table

-  Below notifies us of products which aren't buyable in the seller portal but another seller is winning the buybox Previously we did not get this information

-- swing time then needs a manual config and can win buybox back - happy to have manual for now.
-Relies on the one service endpoint for getting product competitor page
+## Takealot Keyword Metrics.
+Runs on the buybox server.
+Part of the sales app.